DoomArena: A framework for Testing AI Agents Against Evolving Security Threats

 In BrowserGym, we focus on threat models where malicious content appears in some webpages, while the agent and user are benign.
 Specifically, we study two threat models and their combination:

-\emph{Malicious banner threat model:} The attacker purchase ad space to display banners with prompt injections hidden in accessibility attributes ("alt" or "aria-label"), which are invisible to users but seen by web agents (see Listing~\ref{app:banner_attack_content} for details).
+\emph{Malicious banner threat model:} The attacker purchases ad space to display banners with prompt injections hidden in accessibility attributes ("alt" or "aria-label"), which are invisible to users but seen by web agents (see Listing~\ref{app:banner_attack_content} for details).

-\emph{Pop-up threat model:} The attacker buys ad space in the form of a pop-up window containing custom markdown or HTML with prompt injections as hidden in the content.
-These would be visible to agents but invisible for human users (see Listing~\ref{app:popup_attack_content} for details).
+\emph{Pop-up threat model:} The attacker buys ad space in the form of a pop-up window containing custom markdown or HTML with prompt injections hidden in the content.
+These would be visible to agents but invisible to human users (see Listing~\ref{app:popup_attack_content} for details).

 \emph{Combined threat model:} The attacker buys both pop-up and banner ads described above.

 \paragraph{Experimental Results:}